 - Return to Cusco by train

 Day 6 - Quito

-Today you need to make your way to Quito to join the second leg of your trip.
-This flight is not included and needs to be booked independently.
+Today you need to make your way to from Cusco to Quito to join the second leg of your trip.
+The Cusco to Quito flight is not included and needs to be booked independently.
 Transfers to and from the airport for this flight are also not included but can be booked on request if required.
 On arrival in Quito you need to go to the Rio Amazons Hotel.
 Details below:

 Rio Amazonas Hotel